NwtsN/factor-investing-system/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU Affero General Public License v3.0 - see the LICENSE file for details.

+### 🔒 License Compliance

+If you use this software:
+- **For personal use**: You're free to use, modify, and study the code
+- **If you distribute or modify**: You must provide source code under AGPL-3.0
+- **If you run as a web service**: You must provide source code to users (AGPL Section 13)
+- **Commercial use**: Allowed, but modifications must remain open source

+For questions about licensing or commercial exceptions, please open an issue or contact via LinkedIn.

 ## 📧 Contact